decentraland/adr/content/ADR-116-fast-bootstrapping.md

 # Key Dependencies and Open Questions

 - How will the transition be where multiple Catalysts have a different behavior in `/snapshots`?
-  At the first iteration, the big snasphot will be still generated and served in the `/snapshot` endpoint.
+  The first time the Fast Boostrapping code is run, the big snapshot will be still generated and served in the `/snapshot` endpoint.
 If a Catalyst fails to read the snapshots in `/snapshots` it'll make a fallback to the old `/snapshot` endpoint.